richardwsnyder/stock-watcher/README.md

 # stock-watcher

 ## Goals
 This project was created to perturb my usage of trading platforms like Robinhood.
-This platform will notify me whenever a stock hits a specified price target.
-With that in place, I can know when to sell a stock without constantly being online watching stocks and their daily movements.
+This platform will notify me whenever a stock hits a specified price target or price floor.
+With that in place, I can know when to sell or buy a stock without constantly being online watching stocks and their daily movements.

 ## Prerequisites